AncientNLP/potnia/README.rst

 Usage
 ====================

-To convert Romanized Linear B to Linear B Unicode, use the following code:
+To convert transliterated Linear B to Linear B Unicode, use the following code:

 .. code-block:: python